saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 * https://packetpushers.net/cloud-init-demystified/ (not up-to-date but explains the concept well)
 * https://www.cyberciti.biz/faq/create-vm-using-the-qcow2-image-file-in-kvm/

-NB: I am not sure what requires root access on the host and what not.
-I use my non-root user (this use is in the group libvirt) but sometimes I have to sudo.
-Of course a pre-requesiste is to have libvirt installed and running.
+NB: Normally one can do everything with a non-root user as long that the user is in the group libvirt and the env variable LIBVIRT_DEFAULT_URI is set (see below).

 1. Install KVM and libvirt